MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/use-the-readiness-toolkit-to-assess-application-compatibility-for-office-365-pro.md

 # Use the Readiness Toolkit to assess application compatibility for Office 365 ProPlus

+> [!NOTE]
+> After running the Readiness Toolkit, many enterprises find that they have fewer compatibility issues than first expected.
+From telemetry of enterprises who have run the Readiness Toolkit so far:
+>
+> On average:
+> - 6% of files have macros
+> - 3.3% have macro issues
+> -	That’s only 0.2% of files with compatibility issues
+>
+> For Office add-ins:
+> -	75% of add-ins are already categorised as adopted or supported

 The Readiness Toolkit for Office add-ins and VBA can help you identify compatibility issues with your Microsoft Visual Basic for Applications (VBA) macros and add-ins that you use with Office.
 The Readiness Toolkit includes the Readiness Report Creator, which creates an Excel report with VBA macro compatibility and add-in readiness information to help your organization assess its readiness to move to Office 365 ProPlus.

 You can download the Readiness Toolkit for free from the [Microsoft Download Center](https://go.microsoft.com/fwlink/p/?linkid=859119).
 The most current version is 1.1.18122, and was released on May 3, 2018.
 We recommend that you always download and use the most current version.